 The objective of UNO Mario Kart is to play all of the cards from your hand before the other players.

 On your turn you will try to play a card from your hand.
-You will look at the top card from the discard pile and try to find a card from your hand that matches it.
-You may play a card if it matches one of three things of the top card from the discard pile.
+You will look at the top card from the Discard Pile and try to find a card from your hand that matches it.
+You may play a card if it matches one of three elements of the top card from the Discard Pile.

 Even if you have a card that you can play, you can choose not to play it.

 If you don’t play a card, you will draw the top card from the draw pile.
 You will look at the card.
-If the new card can be played (following the rules above), you can immediately play it.
+If the new card matches the top card on the Discard Pile, you can immediately play it.
 If not, you will add the card to your hand.

 After you play or draw a card, your turn ends.
 Play will pass to the next player in turn order.